Mario Gomez Sanchez identified as victim of Mission quadruple-shooting

-Mario Gomez Sanchez has been identified as the man shot dead early Sunday morning at 19th and Mission streets.
+Mario Gomez Sanchez, 63, was shot dead early Sunday morning at 19th and Mission streets.
 Three other victims were injured in the shooting.

 Three of the four victims who suffered from gunshot wounds were transported to Zuckerberg San Francisco General Hospital.
 One of the victims was treated and released at the scene.